BisonRobotics/NRMC2019/README.md

 Follow these instructions https://help.github.com/articles/connecting-to-github-with-ssh/

 ## Clone the repo
-There are certain scripts that we use that assume that you have the NRMC2019 repo installed in your home directory.
+There are certain scripts that assume that you have the NRMC2019 repo installed in your home directory.
 It is recommended you don't try to clone the repo anywhere else.
 ```
 git clone git@github.com:BisonRobotics/NRMC2019.git
 ```